 There are two (2) awards in each category: Best Picture and Best Picture-2nd Place.
-Best Picture and Best of Festival winners will receive a custom personalized statue/trophy and appropriate laurels.
+Best Picture and Best of Festival winners will receive a custom personalized award and appropriate laurels.
 Second Place winners will receive an unframed personalized certificate and appropriate laurels.
-A Best of Festival award will be presented in each category, as well, and will be decided upon by the Festival organizers.
+A Best of Festival award will be presented in each category, as well, and will be decided upon by the Festival staff.
 Additional awards and prizes may be added prior to the start of the Festival.
-Additional awards and prizes will be announced prior to the start of the Festival.
-Prizes are subject to change without notice.
+Awards are subject to change without notice.

 1. Jukebox International Film Festival DOES NOT offer any discounts or fee waivers of any kind and asks that potential entrants not write to inquire about same;

 2. Entrants must submit an online digital screener of their film.
 The filmmakers whose films are selected for inclusion in the Festival will be asked to send a high definition copy of their film via WeTransfer or similar online transfer services;

 3. All submitted films must in some way relate to music as described in the Event Description.
 If you're not sure about your film qualifying, please feel free to send any questions you might have to the Festival;